foss-for-synopsys-dwc-arc-processors/embarc_applications/ilight_smartdevice/README.md

 - 1 SD Card
 - 1 iOS SmartPhone

-The list of haraware is shown in the picture following.
 ![ilight_hardware][7]

 The iLight bar is a integrated module made by ourselves.
 The physical picture of it is as follows:

 ![ilight_bar][0]

 ### Required Software